Keffisor/JDAPlug/README.md

 		JDAPlug.registerEvents(new Event1(), new Event2(), new Event3());
 	}
 ```
-After compiling the plugin, you have to move the jar into the plugins folder created by the Bot.
-You can reload the plugins with the command !reload o !rl and you can see the plugins installed with !plugins or !pl.
+After compiling, move the jar into the ``plugins`` folder created by the bot.
+Reload plugins using !reload or !rl, and list installed plugins with !plugins or !pl.

 ### Creating commands for Discord and the Console
 ```